 Sauté mushrooms

-- Heat a large sauté pan over high heat for 1 minute approximately.
+- Heat a large skillet over medium-high heat for 1 minute approximately.

 - Add olive oil to skillet, allowing it to heat for a few seconds.